What do they do?

 Also known as:

-Arranger, Artistic Director, Band Director, Choir Director, Choirmaster, Choral Director, Composer, Conductor, Film Composer, Handbell Choir Director, Jingle Writer, Liturgical Music Director, Music Arranger, Music Composer, Music Director, Music Minister, Music Ministries Director, Music Pastor, Music Producer, Orchestra Director, Orchestrator, Producer, Songwriter
+Arranger, Artistic Director, Band Director, Choir Director, Choirmaster, Choral Director, Composer, Conductor, Film Composer, Handbell Choir Director, Jingle Writer, Liturgical Music Director, Music Arranger, Music Composer, Music Director, Music Minister, Music Ministries Director, Music Pastor, Music Producer, Orchestra Director, Orchestrator, Songwriter

 Typical Wages